Home safety - children

 Teach children what to do if strangers approach them.

 Teach them at an early age that no one should touch private areas of their bodies.

 Make sure children know their address and telephone numbers as early as possible.
-And teach them to call 911 when there is trouble.
+And teach them to call 911 or the local emergency number when there is trouble.

 Make sure your child knows how to stay safe around cars and traffic.

 - Teach your child to stop, look both ways, and listen for oncoming traffic.

 - Teach your child to be aware of cars in driveways and parking lots.
 Drivers backing up cannot see small children.
 Most vehicles do not have rear-mounted cameras.

 - Never leave your child unattended near streets or traffic.

 Important tips for safety in the yard include:

 - Never use a power mower when a child is in the yard.
 Sticks, rocks, and other objects can be thrown at high speeds by the mower and injure the child.